Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Minimax Optimization for Conditional Coverage

-where $\fC$ is the general class of set-valued functions defined in (\ref{eq:structure_set}).
 To make the optimization problem well-defined, the inner maximization domain (i.e., the function class $\gF$) must typically be bounded \citep{nemirovski2004prox}.
 To remove the dependence on the scale of $f$, we may add an $L_2$ norm constraint $\|f\|_{L_2} \leq 1$ when taking the maximum on $\Phi(C, f)$ over $f\in \gF$.
 To further facilitate optimization, we consider the following $L_2$ penalized objective:

 and define the {\it minimax optimization predictive inference (MOPI)} set as the solution